Supporting Causes that are Part of God’s Movement

 “In college, when I was giving $5 a week and only making $50 as the Youth Director at First UMC Plainview, that was hard.
 The older I became, though, the more I learned about sacrificial giving, going beyond a tithe, and supporting causes I sensed were part of God’s movement.”

-And we are grateful that TMF’s Leadership Ministry is one of the places Craig sees God working.
+We are grateful that the TMF Leadership Ministry is a place that Craig sees God working.

-While he believes much of the UMC is functioning within a leadership vacuum, a detrimental state considering that leadership is a catalyst for effectiveness, resilience, and growth.
-He also believes TMF is being faithful to address this vacuum by investing in leaders though our Leadership Ministry.
+While Craig believes much of the UMC is functioning within a leadership vacuum, a detrimental state considering that leadership is a catalyst for effectiveness, resilience, and growth.
+He also believes TMF is being faithful to address this vacuum by investing in leaders through our Leadership Ministry.

-As we continue our work of stewarding potential and encouraging leaders to bring about the world that God imagines, we are thankful to have board members like Craig who believes in our mission and purpose so much he has continued modeling his generosity with us.
+As we continue our work of stewarding potential and encouraging leaders to bring about the world that God imagines, we are thankful to have board members like Craig who believes in our mission and purpose so passionately that he has continued modeling his generosity with TMF.